 I do not harbor any delusions about the ability of one uneducated man to be able to perfectly describe the universe or establish its meaning; for myself, I can only hope to find my own meaning within the universe.
 To this end I have pursued my lifelong obsession with philosophy; and when I say obsession I do not mean that I have exhaustively read the treatises of other philosophers.
 I have done some of that, but I have found that most philosophers aren’t actually interested in exploring naked truths.
 They are more interested in explaining why the world is the way they perceive it to be.
 Justifying the beliefs they already have.

-After that fashion, I guess I’m no different than they are, although there is one difference between a good number of them and myself.
+Embarking on this task may make me the same as them in the end; however, there is one difference between a good number of them and myself.
 That difference being that the question has badgered me over the course of a life that has seen many changes in my beliefs.
 I have now lived long enough that the question itself, what are rights? is older than most of the beliefs that I still maintain.

-However, I think meaning can be found that is universal, objective.
-It was because of the word Objective that I first allied myself with Objectivists.
+I do think meaning can be found that is universal, objective.
+It was because of the word objective that I first allied myself with Objectivists.
 Ayn Rand in her ultimate folly thought she understood the natural universe perfectly.
 Her writing on the subject, compelling as it is, is incomplete at best.
 At worst her work is used as it is today, to justify horrors by those willing to enact them, citing her works in ways that the author herself would never have condoned.
 Her claiming of the title Objectivism for her philosophy is illustrative of the massive ego of the woman herself, made obvious by the study of her life, if you are simply inquisitive enough to take up the challenge.
 Within every lie is a kernel of truth, as the saying goes, and within the brashness of Objectivism is the truth of materialism, the denial of post-modernism and it’s still-born sibling, solipsism.

 The original challenge to define inalienable rights was issued because god; and yet god himself is a hopeless contradiction, a failure of man’s imagination to grasp that the complexity around us is achievable through time multiplied by error alone.
 The uncreated creator is a substitution for understanding, not an explanation.
-Accepting this conclusion, it fell to me to offer a real explanation for the concept of rights; an explanation grounded in science out of necessity, since scientific evidence is the only demonstrable way to objectively prove anything.
-At least, the only way that we’ve yet discovered.
+Accepting this conclusion, it fell to me to offer a real explanation for the concept of rights; an explanation grounded in science out of necessity, since scientific evidence is the only demonstrable way to prove anything.
+At least it is the only way that we’ve yet discovered.

 Aristotle’s unmoved mover may indeed exist, the god of scientists and philosophers, the natural god, but that god does not offer explanations beyond mere existence itself.
 It falls to us to explain what things mean to our own satisfaction.

 The theory of emergence provides the grounding for inalienable rights.
 While rights are vested in the individual, it is only through seeing the interactions of individuals that the pattern of rights becomes clear.
-There is no concept of property when alone on a desert island.
+Case in point, there is no concept of property when alone on a desert island.
 This is where Rothbard’s simplistic outline of rights fails.
 Everything the sole inhabitant of the island touches is his property by definition, but the individual marooned on a desert island cannot hope to do more than survive while his health endures.
 He is alone on an island like Robinson Crusoe, a literal parallel that Rothbard himself draws.
 Alone on his island except for his man Friday.
 Don’t look too closely at that social configuration, or you’ll have to explain why Friday could not claim it all for himself.

 The point remains that survival is the least of any of our human aspirations.
 We have always dreamed much larger dreams than just making it to tomorrow, the only hope that Crusoe and his man Friday can maintain all alone on their island.